 Making Sense of Essential Oils Safety Guidelines

 When I first started using essential oils I was totally confused by the vague and often conflicting essential oils safety guidelines.
 All the dilution charts and safety warnings were overwhelming to say the least.
 Naturally, because of this my oils stayed mostly in the cabinet collecting dust.
 I just couldn’t make sense of how to use them.
 That is, until I found Young Living.
-Now that I understand what essential oils are and how Young Living’s oils are produced, I can rest easy, following a few, common-sense guidelines ~ and most importantly I can enjoy my oils!
+Now that I understand what essential oils are and how Young Living’s oils are produced, I can rest easy, following a few, common-sense guidelines ~ and most importantly, enjoy my oils!

 The following safety guidelines apply to Young Living essential oils ONLY!

 I would use ever so much more caution when using store-bought essential oils… Actually, given what I now know, I wouldn’t choose to use store-bought oils at all.
 (Read here to find out why.)

 When you first begin using high quality, therapeutic grade essential oils it is possible that you will experience a few reactions.
 This is especially true if you have not yet fully adopted a natural, chemical-free lifestyle.
 Essential oils are powerful detoxers!
 They go into your body and destroy any toxins they come into contact with.
 This of course, is a really good thing!
 However, it doesn’t always feel like a good thing.
 Toxins that have been pulled out of your cells must then be removed from your body.
 If too many toxins are pulled out at once, this will overwhelm your body’s detox capacity, creating a traffic jam of sorts and causing you to feel pretty crummy in the mean time.
 Be patient!
 Over time, your body’s toxic load will decrease and your overall wellness will increase dramatically!